JohnJocoo/qtkoans/README.md

-Series of TDD tasks to practice your Qt skils.
+Series of TDD tasks to practice your Qt skills.

 Licenced under Creative Commons "Attribution".